From an Old Bailey bomber to Northern Ireland minister

 The blast and the screams of the wounded alerted staff from nearby St Bartholomew's Hospital, who ran to the scene to attend to the injured.

 Kelly, 54, was convicted of causing explosions and conspiracy to cause explosions after he planted four car bombs in London in March 1973.
+He received two life sentences plus 20 years and went on hunger strike for 205 days.

 In 1983, he led an escape by Provisional IRA members from the notorious Maze prison - the biggest breakout in Europe since the the Second World War.